- Dental bone grafting is performed to improve the density and volume of the jawbone.

 Signs of dental bone graft failure

 A bone graft is considered failed if the material falls out due to a loose tooth or receded gums.
 You might feel some granules in your mouth for a few days after your surgery.
-This is not a cause for concern if it doesn’t happen consistently.
+This is not a cause for concern if it does not happen consistently.

 The most common side effects are:

-Signs of a failed dental bone graft include draining, swelling, bleeding, or pain that lasts longer 3-5 days.
+Signs of a failed dental bone graft include drainage, swelling, bleeding, or pain lasting more than 3-5 days.
 If you notice these, schedule a consultation.
 You will probably have an X-ray that can confirm that everything is as it should be.

 FAQ